fo-dicom/fo-dicom/DICOM.Native.Linux/Readme.md

 ````

 ## What is missing
-Although all the mentioned components compile, the resulting binaries are still not tested.
+Although all the mentioned components compile without errors, the resulting binaries are still not tested.
 Please advice if there are ready-made tests for the image-processing classes.

+The make files and source code are tuned up for producing a 64-bit output.
+32-bit hasn't been considered so far.

-The source code for the Codecs, with filenames `Dicom.Imaging.Codec.*.cpp` and `.h`, are still untouched.
-The proposal is to convert them into plain-old C++ so they can be also compiled to any platform and p/invoked directly from `Dicom.Core`.
+The source code for the Codecs, having filenames `Dicom.Imaging.Codec.*.cpp` and `.h`, are still untouched.
+The proposal is to convert them into plain-old C++ so they can be also compiled to any platform and p/invoked directly from `Dicom.Core` and probably use unsafe pointers for accessing the output buffers.